 Amy Kelly is an educator and parent with 24 years of experience transforming thousands of classrooms and homes into cooperative, engaging, and joyful spaces to live, work, and grow.
 With master’s degrees in education and educational administration, Amy has been a teacher, assistant principal, and principal, and currently works as the district leader of social and emotional learning for Weston (Massachusetts) Public Schools, leading social-emotional learning work in several schools, grades pre-K–12.
 Amy has been passionate about the Responsive Classroom approach since she first experienced its magic as a student teacher 25 years ago and has been a consulting teacher for Center for Responsive Schools for the past 14 years.
 Amy believes that the resource book from the Responsive Classroom Course for Middle School Educators is the key to transforming middle schools into engaging learning communities.
 When she isn’t searching for the best lobster roll in New England, Amy enjoys traveling, tennis, golf, and walking with her daughter and two dogs.

-Amy Wade is a school counselor in Canandaigua, New York, where she began her career almost 25 years ago.
-She received her bachelor’s degree in psychology and her elementary teaching certification from SUNY Geneseo.
-Immediately following, she went on to pursue a master’s and certificate of advanced study in counseling from SUNY Albany.
-In addition to her work as a school counselor, Amy teaches at the college level and has taught coursework in education, human services, and psychology.
-Amy has been a consulting teacher for Center for Responsive Schools for over 15 years and has trained teachers from a variety of settings including urban, suburban, rural, private, and parochial schools.
-Amy’s most treasured time is spent with her husband and two daughters traveling and going for walks, and with family and friends.
+Amy Wade is a school counselor for Canandaigua Primary School in Canandaigua, New York, where she began her career almost thirty years ago.
+She holds a bachelor’s degree in psychology and an elementary teaching certification from SUNY Geneseo and a master’s degree and certificate of advanced study in counseling from SUNY Albany.
+In addition to her work as a school counselor, Amy is an adjunct college professor and teaches courses in education, human services, and psychology.
+Amy has been a consulting teacher for Center for Responsive Schools for twenty years and has trained countless teachers from a variety of settings including urban, suburban, rural, private, charter, and parochial schools.
+Amy is coauthor of the book Empowering Educators: A Comprehensive Guide to Teaching Grades K, 1, 2.
+Amy’s greatest accomplishment is her family, and her most treasured time is spent with her husband and two daughters.

-Ann Rose Santoro has over 25 years of elementary school teaching experience and five years’ experience as an instructional coach in Port Chester, New York.
+Ann Rose Santoro has over thirty-five years of teaching experience and five years of experience as an instructional coach in Port Chester, New York.
+Ann Rose now works full-time for Center for Responsive Schools as an educational consultant and coach.
 She was trained in the Responsive Classroom approach by some of the original founders, including Chip Wood, Marlynn Clayton, and Ruth Charney, and became a Responsive Classroom consulting teacher in 2010.
 Ruth Charney’s Teaching Children to Care was transformational for Ann Rose as an educator, and being a Responsive Classroom teacher has been a life-changing experience.
 Ann Rose was awarded Teacher of the Year in her district, has served as a member of the Bill & Melinda Gates Foundation Teacher Advisory Council, and is an America Achieves Educator Voice Fellow.
-She holds a bachelor of science in psychology and a master of teaching degree, and is currently working toward a doctor of education in Teacher Leader in Digital Transformation.
+She holds a bachelor of science in psychology and a master of teaching degree and recently received a doctorate of education in teacher leadership in digital transformation.
 Ann Rose spends her free time on Cape Cod with her family and on the slopes snowboarding during the winter.